Lucass-io/Discord.JS-Ticket-Bot/README.md

   "TOKEN": "BOT_TOKEN", // Your bot's token
   "CLIENT_ID": "111" // Your bot's client id
-  "GUILD_ID": "111" // The server id where the bot will be used in
+  "GUILD_ID": "111" // The server id where the bot will be used in "BOT_NAME": "The name of the bot" // The name you want to see in the titles of the embeds.